China’s economy is roaring back, a year after coronavirus shutdown

 China’s double-digit headline growth looks deceptively large because of the base effect: It is calculated against the first quarter of 2020, when China registered a 6.8 percent economic contraction during the pandemic.
 Compared with pre-pandemic levels, China’s economy has still grown, but not at such a breathtaking rate.

-Exports rose 38.7 percent during the quarter while total value of sales of commercial buildings jumped 88.5 percent from a year earlier, according to the National Bureau of Statistics.
+Exports rose 38.7 percent during the quarter while total value of sales of commercial buildings jumped 88.5 percent from a year earlier, official data showed.
 The industrial and service sectors both made strong recoveries.

 China has set a full-year 2021 economic growth target of more than 6 percent, a goal that economists call conservative.